netbrick/lita-redmine/README.md

 ...
 end
 ```
-Secret key must be between 4 and 56 byte length.
+Secret key must be between 4 and 56 bytes length.

 ## Usage